The Mule (2014 film): Plot

 Upon their arrival at Melbourne Airport, Ray begins to panic and is eventually detained by customs officials.
-Believing Ray is a drug trafficker, Australian Federal Police agents Croft (Hugo Weaving) and Paris (Ewen Leslie) arrest him.
-Ray's lawyer Jasmine Griffiths (Georgina Haig) tells Ray that he can only be held in a hotel room for four days.
+Believing Ray is a drug trafficker, Australian Federal Police agents Croft and Paris arrest him.
+Ray's lawyer Jasmine Griffiths tells Ray that he can only be held in a hotel room for four days.

 During the four days, Ray tries to hold back his bodily functions to prevent himself from being convicted, aided by codeine, which constipated him.
-Gavin returns to tell Ray's mother Judy (Noni Hazlehurst) and stepfather John (Geoff Morrell) that Ray has been arrested.
+Gavin returns to tell Ray's mother Judy and stepfather John that Ray has been arrested.
 They plan to head to the hotel to visit him, but John has a discussion with Gavin, revealing his participation in the drug scheme to get Pat to get rid of his debts.

 Paris arrives at the hotel room to find Ray being tormented by Croft and a police guard.
 He kicks them out of the room, comforts Ray, and gives him more codeine.

 Gavin hides from Pat but is found and beaten savagely for botching the heroin transport.
 Pat tells Gavin that Ray must be killed to prevent him from giving information to the police.
 Gavin heads to the hotel, where he persuades the guard to let him visit Ray, whom he intends to stab, but finds he cannot bring himself to do so.
 He is caught by Paris, who follows him to the rooftop.
 Paris reveals himself to be a cop out to make money from drugs, while Gavin explains the whole situation.
 Paris pushes Gavin from the rooftop.
 Gavin hits the car of Ziggy, Pat's Lithuanian guard, and dies on impact.
 Ziggy dumps Gavin's body by the side of the road and leaves town.

 Having witnessed Gavin falling off the building, Ray realizes that Paris is corrupt.
 He tries to tell Croft, but Croft doesn't believe it.

 Croft goes to the judge and extends the sentence to ten days, despite Jasmine's pleas.
 She visits Ray and tells him that if he is ever released, he should testify against Croft and Paris for holding him against his will and their cruel behavior.
 She has reported the extended detention to a newspaper, but the newspaper is busy reporting the 1983 America's Cup race.

 After Pat steals his car, John drunkenly admits to Judy his part in the scheme, and she kicks him out.
 John heads to Pat's bar, where he threatens to expose him to the police.
 Pat has John strangled by his Thai chef, Phuk.